 This rune is indicative of all things community-oriented.
 When we see this rune, we are reminded to stay considerate of those around us and more regularly place ourselves in others’ shoes.
 We are gifted with wisdom and sensitivity when we adopt this mantra.

 Water.
 It represents all bodies of water from quiet ponds to the ocean, and can represent voyages.
 Ancient seafarers could attest to the untamable power of large bodies of water, and while water can take you places, there are times it is uncontrollable.
 Sometimes, all you can do is hold on to your boat, or path to keep from being dragged under.

-The god Ing, aka Freyr, or the god of the sowing of seeds, fertility, virility, sacred kingship, hearth and home, family, and earth.
+The God Ing, aka Freyr, or the God of the sowing of seeds, fertility, virility, sacred kingship, hearth, home, family, and the earth.
 This is a rune that can be used in fertility and love workings, and in all magic to work towards growth or development in any area of your life.

-Dawn or a New Day- A rune of stepping out of yesterday and into the now.
+Dawn or a new day.
+This rune is about stepping out of yesterday and into the now.
 It can be of closing one door and opening another and moving forward into new endeavors.

 Runes can be a very powerful part of your personal practice for magic and divination if you cultivate a relationship with them, studying over time, and being open to the blessings they bring.

-While we don’t offer a totally free rune cast, you can get your rune stone reading and free first five minutes with Mysticsense today!
+While we don’t offer a totally free rune cast, you can get your rune stone reading and claim your free first five minutes with Mysticsense today!

 We have selected the most relevant psychics for this article, you can connect with any of them and get accurate advice on this subject.